StevenLOL/question-classifier/README.md

 QuestionClassifier is a web application that analyses test questions and classifies them according to Department of Education's KPUP student assesment program.

+A Capstone Project Presented to the Faculty of the College of Information, Computer and Communications Technology

+In Fulfilment
+of the Requirements for the Degree of
-A Requirement for University of San Jose - Recoletos Bachelor of Science in Computer Science
+Bachelor of Science in Information Technology